-In addition an annual fee of $10 per member is charged to cover the cost of the TPS MyPhotoClub website – this is billed separately to the annual fee which must be paid prior to the AGM in September to ensure you can vote at the AGM.
+This fee includes an annual fee of $10 per member to cover the cost of the TPS MyPhotoClub website – the annual fee must be paid prior to the AGM in September to ensure you can vote at the AGM.

 More details about the clubs’ operations can be found by clicking on TPS Membership Information.

 A membership application form is available at one of our two meetings each month or by clicking on TPS New Membership Application.

 |Assistant Secretary||Jenny Graff|